cfs-tools/cfs-basecamp/README.md

     make SIMULATION=native prep
     make topicids

-## Run the Python Ground System Applcation
+## Run the Python Ground System Application
+**These steps must be performed within *your_project's* activated Python virtual environment**

     cd ../gnd-sys/app
     . ./setvars.sh
     python3 basecamp.py

 ## Operating Python Virtual Environments
 To stop/exit a virtual environment issue the *deactivate* directive and your command line prompt should nolonger start with (env).
-Each time you need to start your virtual environment perform the following commands:
+Each time you need to start *your_project's* virtual environment perform the following commands:

-    cd my_project
+    cd your_project
     source env/bin/activate

 ## Next Steps